TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 (j) post any content or material that promotes or endorses false or misleading information or illegal activities, or endorses or provides instructional information about illegal activities or other activities prohibited by these Terms, such as making or buying illegal weapons, violating someone's privacy, providing or creating computer viruses or pirating media;

-(k) post any resume or apply for any job on behalf of another party;
+(k) post any resume or Profile or apply for any job on behalf of another party;

 (l) defer any contact from an employer to any agent, agency, or other third party;